 Perhaps because of these connotations, white has been considered the color of cleanliness, both literally and figuratively — hence the idea of meticulously clean and careful “white glove” service.

-Interpreting Your White Butterfly
+Meaning of Your White Butterfly

 If you see a white butterfly, you might consider several potential meanings.
 Consider spiritual or religious possibilities, particularly if you are looking for a visit from an angel.
 The idea of spiritual rebirth may also be meaningful to you.